kbc0/TA-Management-System/backend/docs/api-documentation.md

 **Notes**:
 - `status` must be either "approved" or "rejected"
-- `reviewer_notes` is optional and can provide additional context for the decision
+- `reviewer_notes` is optional and provides context for the decision
+- Only pending swap requests can be updated
+- Target user can respond to the request, or staff/admins can override

 **Success Response**:
 - **Code**: 200 OK